Analysis-aware defeaturing: problem setting and a posteriori estimation: Numerical considerations and experiments

 We choose $r_\star, r_c,r_s>0$ such that $F_\star$, $F_c$ and $F_s$ have, first, the same area, and then, the same perimeter.
 We consider Poisson problem (\ref{eq:originalpb}) solved in $\Omega_\star$, $\Omega_c$ and in $\Omega_s$, and its defeatured version (\ref{eq:simplpb}).
 We take $f\equiv 1$ in $\Omega_0$, $h\equiv 0$ on $\Gamma_D := \partial \Omega_0$, and $g\equiv 0$ on $\partial F_\star$, on $\partial F_c$ and on $\partial F_s$.

 The results are summarized in Table \ref{table:compshape}.
 We can see that in all the cases, the larger the area of the feature, the larger the defeaturing error and estimator.
 Moreover, the effectivity index only changes slightly when considering the same feature but with different measures: this shows that it is indeed independent from the measure of the considered feature and its boundary.
 The small change in the effectivity index is only due to numerical approximation, the solutions not being exact but being obtained on a very fine mesh.
 Furthermore, the shape of the feature does not impact much the defeaturing estimator: we do not observe any major difference between the smooth feature (the circle), the convex non-smooth Lipschitz feature (the square), and the non-convex non-smooth Lipschitz feature (the star).
-Our theory indeed treats those different types of geometries in the same way.
+Our theory indeed treats those different types of geometries in the same way. {Finally, even if the estimator is referred to the absolute error, both the relative and the absolute errors are given to be able to quantify the magnitude of the defeaturing effect.}